 Engineered floor joists are made of wood strands bonded with adhesive.
 They are stronger and lightweight than traditional joists and can span up to 60 feet.
 However, they are more expensive than traditional joists.
 One of the most common types is I-joists.

 A single batch of engineered joists is generally enough for constructing an entire house.

 What are the Types of Engineered Floor Joists?

 Typically, there are two types of engineered floor joists that are frequently used in floor and roof systems:

 - Wooden I-Joists, with dimensional lumber top and bottom flanges and an oriented strand board (OSB) web.

-- Open Web Trusses, which consist of wooden webbing held by metal plates.
+- Open Web Trusses consist of wooden webs held by metal plates.

-I-joists have major applications in large-scale construction.
+I-joists have major applications in residential construction.
 Their shape is excellent for resisting shear forces and bending moments.

 Running electrical wiring and plumbing ducts through I-joists is also a hassle due to the presence of the OSB web.